Event Streams & Observability Pipelines

 1. Ingestion layer

-This is where raw data first enters the system.
+The ingestion layer is where raw telemetry first enters the system.

 2. Processing layer